 Dining: Dining is another day-to-day expense to consider during your trip to Disney World.
 The cost of dining will depend on whether you're opting for counter service or table service food, how much you plan on snacking, and if you're planning on bringing in your own food or dining exclusively at the parks.

-You can see our guide on how much it costs to go to Disney World in 2024 to see how much you should budget for food.
-Disney World is also reintroducing the popular Disney Dining Plans in 2024 that allow guests to pre-pay for meals and snacks—you can read more in our guide to Disney World Dining Plans to see if they're worth it!
+You can see our guide on how much it costs to go to Disney World in 2025 to see how much you should budget for food.
+Disney World is also offering the popular Disney Dining Plans in 2025 that allow guests to pre-pay for meals and snacks.

 Disney World offers discounts to annual passholders, Florida residents, Disney Visa Cardmembers, Disney+ subscribers, and more throughout the year.
 Special offers will also occasionally be offered to all guests during certain seasons.
 For all of the Disney World discounts offered on hotel stays and tickets for this year, be sure to see our guide on current Disney World discounts.